 The Student Common Room

 This is an annex to the main building and comprises a common room, a kitchen and cloakroom facilities.
-Students also have access to their own private lockers.
 This complex is for the exclusive use of students.
 In the summer students can enjoy and relax in the extensive grounds.
 The main building also benefits from a newly decorated lounge exclusively for the use of students looking to relax on the comfortable sofas during their free periods and break times.

 The College Library is situated on the first floor of the building adjacent to the IT Room.
 A dedicated Librarian oversees the Library.
 The stock comprises books, journals, past dissertations theses, videos and audio-cassettes.
 Most items may be borrowed, although a few are limited to Library use only (reference texts).
 Items not available in the Library may be requested from the British Library Document Supply Centre.
 Reading lists are issued at the beginning of each academic year and our Librarian is able to source new texts at a discount for students.